 What Is Ashwagandha?

-Ashwagandha (Withania somnifera) is a root extract from a small shrub native to India and North Africa.
-It belongs to a class of plants known as adaptogens — natural substances that help the body adapt to physical and mental stress.
+Ashwagandha (Withania somnifera) is a root extract from a shrub native to India and North Africa.
+It belongs to a class of plants called adaptogens — natural substances that help the body adapt to physical and psychological stress.
+Its primary active compounds are withanolides, naturally occurring steroidal lactones that interact with the body’s stress-response pathways, particularly by supporting healthy cortisol regulation.

+Also known as Indian ginseng or winter cherry, Ashwagandha has been used in Ayurvedic practice for over 3,000 years.
 Our Premium Ashwagandha Root Extract capsules contain a high-strength extract in a convenient daily dose.

-Shilajit vs Ashwagandha: The Key Differences
+Shilajit vs Ashwagandha: Key Differences at a Glance

 Shilajit Benefits

-• Provides 84+ naturally occurring trace minerals in bioavailable form
+- Provides 84+ naturally occurring trace minerals in bioavailable form

-• Traditionally used to support male vitality and drive
+- Traditionally used to support male vitality and drive

-• May support cognitive function and mental clarity
+- May support cognitive function and mental clarity

-• Supports the body's natural mineral balance
+- Supports the body's natural mineral balance

 Ashwagandha Benefits

-• Traditionally used to support the body's response to everyday stress
+- Traditionally used to support the body’s response to everyday stress

-• May support healthy cortisol levels
+- May support healthy cortisol levels through withanolide activity

-• May support hormonal balance in both men and women
+- May support hormonal balance in both men and women

 Which Is Better for Energy?